 - Good pair of secateurs or small tree saw.

-- Stand your tree up in either a Christmas tree stand or a parasol stand.
+4. Next, stand the branch Christmas tree up in either a Christmas tree stand or a parasol stand.
 Spray the branches with your craft snow, and then spray varnish on top of the snow.
 The varnish helps the craft snow stick to the branches better.

 If you are looking for smaller Christmas trees there is a large collection of tabletop Christmas trees here, even including both tartan trees and denim trees.

 I really do love this branch Christmas tree, not only is it a fantastic space saver but it’s brilliant for showing off my favourite Christmas ornaments.
 Every year I make a few new ornaments.
 This year I made the cookie-cutter cute sweater upcycled ornaments and the heart map ornaments.

 My upcycled felt garlands look great on this branch Christmas tree too!